 We pay 2 different rates:

-- A flat-rate contribution of £25 for out of pocket expenses if your children are looked after by someone not registered with Ofsted, for example a family member or friend.
+- A flat-rate contribution of £25 for out-of-pocket expenses if your children are looked after by someone not registered with Ofsted.
+This could be a family member or friend.

 - The reasonable hourly or daily rate of an Ofsted registered agency or individual.

-If you need to hire a care or support worker, you can claim for this.
-You may need to hire a care or support worker if you normally care for another adult or a disabled child.
+You can claim if you need to hire a carer or support worker.
+You may need to do this if you care for another adult or a disabled child.

 If a family member or friend provides the care or support needed, you can claim a flat fee of £25.

-If you claim for out of pocket expenses as well as carer, childcare, or support costs, this shouldn't affect your benefit payments.
+If you claim for out of pocket expenses as well as carer, childcare, or support costs, this should not affect your benefit payments.
 But it's important that you remember to save your receipts.